o3de/sig-build/meetings/notes/sig-meeting-20220713.md

 ### Validation step in front of the parallel build pipeline
 - The job was updated to run on a Linux node
 - Discovered that the unmount step on the linux nodes were pointing to the wrong folder causing a timeout.
 A change will also be madeo the to the incremental build script.
-- The update will add about 4-5min time to AR runtime.
+- The update will add about 4-5min time to AR runtime, however the fix to the inc build script will offset this.

 ### Build Failure Analysis improvements